Former Alabama, Raiders RB Finds New Home

 Drake is Well Traveled

 Drake was a stand out in Tuscaloosa where he played the 2012 through 2015 seasons.
 He racked up just shy of 1500 yards on the ground and also produced 18 touchdowns while averaging 6.4 yards per carry.
-Drake also demonstrated his ability to catch the ball out of the backfield as he amassed 46 catches for 570 yards and four touchdowns in his career with the Crimson Tide.
+Drake demonstrated his ability to catch the ball out of the backfield as he amassed 46 catches for 570 yards and four touchdowns in his career at Alabama.

 After the 2020 season Drake was picked up by the Las Vegas Raiders who signed him to a two year contract worth $11 million guaranteed and up to as much as $14.5 million after incentives.
 Upon his arrival in Las Vegas, Drake would be paired up with another former Alabama running back, first round pick in the 2019 NFL draft, Josh Jacobs.
-Drake was having moderate success as change of pace back in Las Vegas until his 2021 season was cut short due a broken ankle in December that forced him to miss the remainder of the season.
-He now looks to continue that success on the other side of the country as the newest member of the Baltimore Ravens.
+Drake was having moderate success as the change of pace back in Las Vegas until his 2021 season was cut short due a broken ankle in December that forced him to miss the remainder of the season.
+He now looks to continue his success as he returns to the east coast as the newest member of the Baltimore Ravens.